J33R4FF3/J33R4FF3.github.io/_posts/2021-02-09-Creating-A-Reverse-Shell-In-C.md

 mov rdi, 2 ;Value for AF_INET
 mov rsi, 1 ;Value for SOCK_STREAM
-mov rdx, 0 ;Third argument where we need to pass a 0 syscall //Give the syscall instruction
+mov rdx, 0 ;Third argument where we need to pass a 0 syscall ;Give the syscall instruction

-mov rdi, rax //store file descriptor that is returned by the syscall in rdi for future use.
+mov rdi, rax ;store file descriptor that is returned by the syscall in rdi for future use.
 ```

 Again, if the block of code above makes no sense to you then go and read the previous blogposts first.